 Finally, many climates welcome spirulina production all year long.
 Further, since it is eaten locally, there is no need to conserve it.
 Indeed, fresh spirulina can be eaten directly without any processing or cooking, and thus without any additional use of energy.

-Harvesting can be on a daily basis, and starts very soon after sowing the tanks.
+Harvesting can be done on a daily basis, and starts very soon after sowing the tanks.
 Generally, the first harvest is within a month and half of starting operations.
 Harvesting is simple, through a simple filtration of the growth medium.
-The filtered mass is then dried during the rest of the day and processed at the end of the afternoon.
+The filtered mass is then dried for the rest of the day and processed at the end of the afternoon.

 When the dried mass has been crushed to powder, it can be eaten immediately, or added to traditional foodstuffs.
 Given its ease of use, spirulina is accepted even more by women when they witness for themselves how the health of their children improves.
 With adequate packing, spirulina or spirulina-enriched products can be stored for long periods.
-This means that these high-value products can stored and sold on local markets.
+This means that these high-value products can be stored and sold on local markets.

 Safety in production and protection against contamination